TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 This function is often added as a property to values in TypoScript.

+.. _stdwrap-examples:

 Example with the property "value" of the content-object, "TEXT"::

    10 = TEXT
    10.value = some text
    10.case = upper

-Here the content of the object "10" is uppercased before it's returned.
+Here the content of the object "10" is uppercased before it is returned.

 stdWrap properties are executed in the order they appear in the table